Career as Interpreter and Translator

-.
-Though some people do both, yet there is a slight difference between the two.
+The primary skill requirement for both translators and interpreters is; to be fluent in at least two languages: a native or an active language and secondary or passive language.
+Though very people do both, yet there is a slight difference between the two.
 While interpreters often work in both languages, translators generally work only into their active language.
-Who is an Interpreter Types of Interpreters

 Who is a Translator